cristian-grecu/master-baccarat-2025/README.md

 file names and structure as per the instructions in the "Old Marking Process" shown below.

-Your grade for lab 1 will have two components:
+Your grade will have two components:
 1. Demo and interview during your lab session: 10 marks (breakdown by task below)
 2. Code quality check: grade multiplier 0.0 to 1.5